huisinro/ios-usb-mirroring/README.md

 With this independent implementation, iOS devices can be mirrored to any platforms using the lightning cable.
 No sotware is required to install to the iOS devices.

-A screenshot is available here: (scren and audio is supported).
+A screenshot is available here: (real time screen and audio streaming is supported).

 https://plus.google.com/114395554184391775867/posts/N3pKpzK8A6K